-Covered Services and supplies for Home Healthcare are covered.
-Coverage is provided for Medically Necessary in-network care provided at the Member's home and includes the following:
+Covered Services and supplies for Home Healthcare provided by a license home health care agency as an alternative to hospitalization or institutionalization.
+Coverage is provided for Medically Necessary innetwork care provided at the Member's home when provided under a treatment plan approved by the Member's Physician and includes the following:

 - 1. Home Health Aide Services. - 2.
-Professional fees of a licensed respiratory, physical, occupational, or speech therapist required for Home Healthcare. - 3.
-I.V. medication and pain medication are Covered Services and supplies to the extent they would have been Covered Services and supplies during an Inpatient Hospital stay. - 4.
-Medically Necessary supplies. - 5.
+Skilled nursing services. - 3.
+Professional fees of a licensed respiratory, physical, occupational, or speech therapist required for Home Healthcare. - 4.
+I.V. medication and pain medication are Covered Services and supplies to the extent they would have been Covered Services and supplies during an Inpatient Hospital stay. - 5.
+Medically Necessary supplies. - 6.
 Rental or purchase of Medically Necessary Durable Medical Equipment at the discretion of the plan.
-At our option, we may Authorize the purchase of the equipment in lieu of its rental if the rental price is projected to exceed the equipment purchase price, but only from a Provider we Authorize before the purchase. - 6.
+At our option, we may Authorize the purchase of the equipment in lieu of its rental if the rental price is projected to exceed the equipment purchase price, but only from a Provider we Authorize before the purchase. - 7.
 Sleep studies.
 Prior Authorization may be required prior to receiving services.